boylesoftware/x2node-ws-resources/README.md

 The default implementations of the handler methods follow a certain pattern when processing a call.
 In general, the structure is:

-1. Process the call, do the inital call validations, prepare everything for the transaction, build the DBO.
+1. Process the call, do the inital call validations, prepare everything for the transaction, build the DBO (some methods build the DBO after the transaction is started).

 2. Initiate database transaction and execute the DBO.